Misha Cajic

 Carbon credits and offsetting

-A common double-counting pitfall occurs when both the organization purchasing a carbon credit and the host country where the project takes place claim the same reduction.
+A common double-counting pitfall occurs when both the organisation purchasing a carbon credit and the host country where the project takes place claim the same reduction.
 This can happen in voluntary carbon markets if there isn’t a clear distinction between project ownership and credit retirement.

 Best practices to prevent double-counting

-1. Establish clear organizational boundaries
+1. Establish clear organisational boundaries

 2. Coordinate Scope 3 reporting with suppliers and customers